 Covid 19 update.
-In light of this and in line with current government advice, HOPE continues to provide all our counselling & group support activties services via Video/online/telephone.
+In light of this and in line with current government advice, HOPE continues to provide all our counselling support and soon to announce of more groups to attend.

 WE would also like to ask for donations to help us to carry on providing all our services during this difficult time.

 As time goes on & lock downs persist we are struggling more & more to cover costs due to our regular fundraising events not able to take place, putting us sadly at risk of closure.
 Being a small charity we are often not thought about.
 HOPE needs regular donations to keep afloat through this time.
 Please help if you can.

 Please take care of each other, stay safe & well.
 Be kind and remember we are here to offer support where we can.

 The HOPE Charity Project has been set up to help families in Sussex and surrounding areas, who are worried or struggling to support their children suffering from mental health issues, or Emotional Health as we prefer to call it.
 We offer a very real, compassionate approach to providing advice, support, and comfort to the children, parents and siblings who are all affected by this growing nationwide problem.